 Initial considerations when investigating an allegation

 The headteacher or chair of governors (‘case manager’) should discuss any allegation that a member of staff has acted in a way described above with the designated officer at the LA immediately.
 The case manager and designated officer can then decide on a course of action.

 One of the following terms should always be used when determining the outcome of an investigation of an allegation:

-The guidance explains that the case manager should inform the person accused about the allegation as soon as possible after consulting the designated officer, unless a strategy discussion is needed or other agencies need to be involved, in which the case manager should wait until these parties have been consulted before informing the accused.
-This also applies to informing parents or carers of children involved (paragraph 160).
+The case manager should inform the person accused about the allegation as soon as possible after consulting the designated officer, unless a strategy discussion is needed or other agencies need to be involved, in which the case manager should wait until these parties have been consulted before informing the accused.
+This also applies to informing parents or carers of children involved.

 The school should think carefully about whether to suspend the person accused or whether alternative arrangements can be put in place until the investigation is resolved.
 Suspension shouldn't be the default position.
 An individual should be suspended only if there's no reasonable alternative.

 Supporting those involved